Easy Homemade Kumquat Marmalade with star anise

-I spotted the kumquats at Food Lovers Market and at R10 (around a dollar) a bag it was a no brainer.
+I spotted the kumquats at Food Lovers Market for a very affordable price per bag, so it was obvious what I needed to do.
 I have never made anything with kumquats so I felt inspired to get up close and personal with this fairly unusual fruit.

 Jam was the obvious choice, and having recently made oranges preserved in brandy with star anise and cinnamon and simply loving the flavour, I thought to carry these spices into the jam, but a little more subtly.

 I love making jam.
-My first ever blog post was a small batch 10 minutes apricot jam, and I repeated this recipe with strawberry jam on my first-year blogaversary.
+My first blog post published on Drizzleanddip was a small batch of 10-minute apricot jam, and I repeated this recipe with strawberry jam on my first blog anniversary.

-Jams and marmalades are similar to each other in that they are both fruit preserves and the processes used to produce them is basically the same.
+Jams and marmalades are similar to each other in that they are both fruit preserves and the processes used to produce them are basically the same.

 Jam – the whole fruit and fruit juice is used